GregUtas/robust-services-core/README.md

 also discusses its tests, which exercise a considerable portion of the RSC software.
 The tests described below are rather tactical by comparison.

-Twenty-seven scripts test the _Safety Net_ capability of the `Thread` class.
+Twenty-eight scripts test the _Safety Net_ capability of the `Thread` class.
 Most of them cause a POSIX signal to be raised.
 POSIX signals are handled by throwing a C++ exception that is caught in `Thread.Start`, after which an appropriate recovery action is taken.
 Getting the safety net to work could be